History

 In the spring of 1997, a group of Sonoma educators, representing decades of experience, endeavored to bring a “renaissance in education” to the Sonoma Valley.
 Their vision integrated high standards in academic achievement, with a balanced view of a young person’s learning and personal growth.

-These teachers, now known as the “charter faculty,” possessed the determination to nurture this emerging vision, bringing it to a group of supportive parents and community members.
+Our founding teachers possessed the determination to nurture this emerging vision, bringing it to a group of supportive parents and community members.
 The response was extremely favorable.
 A rare seed was planted.
 And what was once a dream has become a fruitful reality for more than 20 years.

 The first ten years of the school’s life were spent in the Sonoma Community Center, where each day, a group of intrepid parents, teachers and students would set up and take down the tables and chairs that made up their classrooms.
 Following a successful capital campaign, the school moved to its modern and spacious campus on south Broadway in 2006.